yuxinqi030812/assigment-1/README.md

 ### Academic Misconduct

 The University academic integrity policy (see [https://academicintegrity.unimelb.edu.au/](https://academicintegrity.unimelb.edu.au/) applies.
-Students areencouraged to discuss the assignment topic, but all submitted work must reflect the individual's understanding of the topic.
+Students are encouraged to discuss the assignment topic, but all submitted work must reflect the individual's understanding of the topic.
 The subject staff take academic misconduct very seriously.
 In this subject, in the past, we have successfully prosecuted several students who have breached the university policy.
 Often, this results in receiving 0 marks for the assessment, and in some cases, has led to failure of the subject.

 ### Originality Multiplier